makkes/fileboy-node/README.md

 /usr/share/shutter/resources/system/upload_plugins/upload) and adapt the URL in line 84 to your needs.
 Per default the plugin uses HTTP basic authentication.
 You can modify username/password from within Shutter.

+Please be aware that this plugin does not work in conjunction with the JID+Code authentication option of fileboy.